Fast dynamical similarity analysis: Results

 \subsubsection{Sensitivity to fine changes in governing dynamics}

-Lastly, we investigate whether fastDSA is sensitive to fine changes in dynamics and whether this sensitivity is superior to previously suggested alternatives \citep[e.g., Wasserstein-based dynamics similarity, ][]{kamiya2024koopman, redman2024identifying}.
-A key advantage of fastDSA compared to alternative routes \citep[in terms of computational efficiency, ][]{redmanconjugacy,redmanneurips, kamiya2024koopman} is its sensitivity to \emph{minor} changes in the dynamics of the system, while maintaining the robustness to noise.
-The capacity of fastDSA to maintain sensitivity, as elaborated below, stems from its multifaceted approach to computing dynamic similarity.
-The FastDSA family and the DSA take into account \emph{both} eigenvalues \emph{and} eigenvectors to compare the governing dynamics; whereas Wasserstein-based approaches \citep{redmanconjugacy,redmanneurips, kamiya2024koopman} focus only on eigenvalue distributions.
+Lastly, we investigate whether \fastDsaTermAbbriv\ is sensitive to fine changes in dynamics and whether this sensitivity is superior to previously suggested alternatives \citep[e.g., Wasserstein-based methods, ][]{kamiya2024koopman, redman2024identifying}.
+A key advantage of \fastDsaTermAbbriv\ compared to alternative routes \citep[in terms of computational efficiency, ][]{redmanconjugacy,redmanneurips, kamiya2024koopman} is its sensitivity to \emph{minor} changes in the dynamics of the system, while maintaining the robustness to noise.
+The capacity of \fastDsaTermAbbriv\ to maintain sensitivity, as elaborated below, stems from its multifaceted approach to computing dynamic similarity.
+The \fastDsaTermAbbriv\ family takes into account \emph{both} eigenvalues \emph{and} eigenvectors to compare the governing dynamics; whereas Wasserstein-based approaches \citep{redmanconjugacy,redmanneurips, kamiya2024koopman} focus only on eigenvalue distributions.
 Thus, as long as the eigenvectors shaping the flow fields are sufficiently structured and distinct, even in the presence of noise, the governing dynamics can be discriminated.